badlydrawnrob/elm-playground/elm-in-action/README.md

 ### Design choices and tradeoffs

 1. Pages 323—328 are good overviews of making design decisions about the model — especially about trying to rule out bugs in our design.
 "Guarantees" that the compiler can give us.
+2. It’s generally a good idea to keep our types as narrow as possible, so we’d like to avoid passing `viewLoaded` the entire `Model` if we can.
+However, that’s not a refactor we need to do right now.

 -----